 Cons: Can't control blade speed

-The NutriBullet blades were designed to be able to extract the most amount of nutrients from your ingredients, and they work wonders on everything from frozen fruits to small batches of soups and even nut butters.
+The NutriBullet blades were designed to be able to extract the largest amount of nutrients from your ingredients, and they work wonders on everything from frozen fruits to small batches of soups, smoothies, and even nut butters.

-The setup comes with two different blades, one intended for liquifying or pureeing ingredients, and another that was created for milling seeds, oats, and nuts down to a fine powder.
+The 13-piece setup comes with two different blades: one for liquifying or pureeing ingredients, and the other for milling seeds, oats, and nuts down to a fine powder.

 The only downside is that you can't control the speed of the blender, but that isn't really an issue if you pretty much always use it to create smooth purees.